 Directors are awarded RSUs under the Company's Restricted Share Unit Plan for Directors as part of the share-based component of their compensation.
 Directors may elect to receive their RSU award in the form of DSUs, which are more fully described in the following section.
 In addition, commencing in 2014, directors who are in compliance with their share ownership requirements at the time they make their election, may elect to receive the cash equivalent of their RSU award.
-In 2019, three directors elected to receive the cash equivalent of their share-based award, and in 2020 two directors elected to receive the cash equivalent of their share-based award.
-The table below summarizes the share-based awards granted to directors in 2020 and 2019:
+In 2020 and 2021, two directors elected to receive the cash equivalent of their share-based awards granted to directors in 2021 and 2020:

-2020 2019 Chair of the Board 6,100 RSUs or DSUs 3,400 RSUs or DSUs All other non-management directors 3,400 RSUs or DSUs 1,900 RSUs or DSUs
+2021 2020 Chair of the Board 5,400 RSUs or DSUs 6,100 RSUs or DSUs All other non-management directors 3,000 RSUs or DSUs 3,400 RSUs or DSUs

 RSUs are notional shares credited to an "RSU Account."
 When dividends are paid on Common Shares, an equivalent value of additional RSUs is calculated and credited to each individual's RSU Account.
 RSUs granted in any year, together with applicable dividend equivalents, will vest on December 1, in the 24th month following the end of the year in which the award was made.
+For example, RSUs granted in 2020 will vest on December 1, 2022.
 Following vesting, directors are entitled to receive a cash payment based on the weighted average closing price of the Common Shares on the TSX during the last 15 days prior to the vesting date, net of applicable withholding tax.
 RSUs do not entitle participants to any voting or other shareholder rights and are non-dilutive to shareholders.